Women in Israel: Women's rights

+In 2023, a law was proposed to help protect women from domestic abuse.
+These laws would allow previous domestic abuse victims access to electric wristbands that would monitor them.
+The wristbands would detect if the wearer was being attacked and alert the authorities.
+This law was majorly to help stop repeat offenders from committing domestic abuse and ultimately lower the rate of the crime all together.

+In 2023, Judial Reforms proposed laws that would severely limit the power of the Supreme Court.
+Part of the judicial reforms was Reasonableness, meaning that the Supreme Court will intervene when they find that government rulings are extremely unreasonable.
+The unreasonable clause allows the supreme court to overturn policies infringing on women's rights.
+For example, it was ruled in religions service ministers favor where he refused the appointment of woman as a member of the Yerucham Religious Council because of religious reasons.
+The High Court undid the ruling due to it being an unreasonable outcome.

+In 2023, The Women, Peace and Security Index ranked Israel as the 80th safest country in the world for women.

+In 2024, The Knesset set a 30 out of 150 Woman quota for Chief Rabbinate Election Committee.

+In 2024-25, a bill was to allow graduate courses to integrate gender segregation into schools in religious areas.

+In 2025, High court of justice ruled that women were unfairly represented in the count of ministry director-generals.
+Where only 2 of 29 directory-generals were female.
+The high court of justice enforced the hiring of more Female directory-generals to infuse equality and fair representation.

 Crimes against women

 Rape, including spousal rape, is a felony in Israel, punishable by 16 years in prison.
 The Israeli Supreme Court affirmed that marital rape is a crime in a 1980 decision, citing law based on the Talmud (at least 6th century).
 The law doubles the penalty if the perpetrator assaults or rapes a relative.
 There are nine rape crisis centers that operate a 24-hour crisis line for victims to sexual violence.
 The Israeli Ministry of Social Affairs operates a battered women's shelter and an abuse reporting hotline.
 The police operates a call center to inform victims about their cases.
 Women's organizations provided counseling, crisis intervention, legal assistance, and shelters.

-A major motivation for homicide in Israel is violence against women (including so-called "honor killings" in Muslim families).
-Several honor killings occur yearly in Israel within the Israeli Arab community.

 The indictment and conviction of former president Moshe Katsav for two counts of rape and other charges was interpreted as a victory for women.
 Rape crisis centers received record number of calls following the verdict.